volpi-m/cool-features/python/README.md

 ## Generator

-A generator is a function (or a classe) that behave almost like an iterator.
+A generator is a function (or a class) that behave almost like an iterator.
 You can create a generator by using the `yield` keyword (not `yeet`, be careful)
 ```python
 def squaredNumbers(nums):